sathyalog/ES2015-ES2020-concepts/README.md

-## ES2015 to ES2020 Concepts and its features
+## ES2015 to ES2020 Useful Concepts and its features

 #### How to run?